2010 Northern Hemisphere heat waves: The Balkans

 A heat wave hit Southern Europe as exceptionally strong jet stream winds blew in from the Sahara across the Balkans and into both Poland and Ukraine on 10 June.
 The Polish Institute of Meteorology and Water Management (IMGW) warned of temperature in Poland exceeding 30C for the next 5 days, followed by heavy winds, rain storms, thunderstorms and possible flooding especially in the north-west of the country and neighbouring parts of Germany.

-As the floods eased in Central Europe and the Balkans, apart from those in Romania, temperatures began to climb across Western Europe, including Frankfurt am Main in Germany and the UK on June 30.
+As the floods eased in Central Europe and the Balkans, apart from those in Romania, temperatures began to climb across Western Europe, including Frankfurt in Germany and the UK on June 30.

 In mid June, much of Europe experienced very warm conditions, whilst Central Europe was being flooded.
 Ruse, Bulgaria hit 36.6 °C on the 13th making it the warmest spot in Europe.
 Other records broken on the 13th includes Vidin, Bulgaria at 35.8 C, Sandanski, Bulgaria hitting 35.5 C, Lovech and Pazardzhik, Bulgaria at 35.1 C as well as the capital, Sofia, hitting 33.3 C. The heat comes from the Sahara desert and is not associated with rain.
 This helped the situation with high water levels in that part of the continent.

 On the 14th, several cities were once again above the 35 C mark even though they did not break records.
 The only cities in Bulgaria breaking records were Musala, peak hitting 17.6 C, and Elhovo, hitting 35.6 C.

 On the 15th, Ruse, Bulgaria peaked at 37.2 C. Although it was not a record, this was the highest temperature recorded in the country.
 Five Bulgarian cities broke high temperature records that day.

 As the floods eased in Central Europe and the northern Balkans, apart from those in Romania, temperatures began to climb across Western Europe, including Frankfurt am Main in Germany and the UK on June 30.

 On July 3, a heat wave hit parts of Ryazan Oblast, Krasnodar Krai, and the cities of Copenhagen, Bucharest and Budapest, killing a Romanian man with heat stroke.
 Heavy thunderstorms hit the High Swiss Alps, accompanied by heavy snow in some places.

 Heavy rain fell in Podgorica, Bucharest and parts of eastern Serbia on July 16.

 Both the 14th and 15th saw Niš's thermometer hit 38.7 C. This temperature value was approaching the national record of 39.5 C from 2007.
 The National Meteorological and Hydrological Institute (NIMH) at the Serbian Academy of Sciences (SANU) were concerned with the changing temperature patterns.
 On July 17, Belgrade recorded temperatures in excess of 38 °C and 8 young people drowned swimming and bathing in various lakes.